 - a defendant is declared incompetent,

-- he or she is found guilty after the trial resumes.
+- they are found guilty after the trial resumes.

-In these cases, the ill defendant receives credit for the period of time that he or she was in treatment.
+In these cases, the ill defendant receives credit for the period of time that they were in treatment.
 This applies whether treatment was received in:

 - a state hospital,